BivittatusDB/BivittatusDB/README.md

 - **Update Values**: Implement functionality to update values directly instead of deleting and adding back.

 ## Usage
-1. Import pydb into your python file/interpreter.
+1. Import bivittatusDB into your python file/interpreter.
 2. Follow the information from the [wiki](https://github.com/HarbingerOfFire/PYDB/wiki) for more info on specific usage